Agate Nesaule

 Agate Nesaule (January 23, 1938 – June 29, 2022) was a Latvian-born American writer and professor of English on the faculty of the University of Wisconsin–Whitewater.
 Her 1995 memoir A Woman in Amber won the American Book Award from the Before Columbus Foundation in 1996.

 Early life and education

-Nesaule was born in Latvia, daughter of Peteris V. Nesaule and Valda Nesaule.
+Nesaule was born in Nītaure, Latvia, as the daughter of Peteris V. Nesaule and Valda Nesaule.
 Her father was a Lutheran minister; her mother earned a Ph.D in her seventies.
 As a little girl, Nesaule fled the wartime upheaval with her family, and spent time as a child prisoner in Germany during World War II.
 The family lived in a displaced persons camp, and moved to the United States in 1950, when she was 12 years old.

-Nesaule attended Shortridge High School, and won a statewide Latin competition in Indiana; the prize was a four-year scholarship to Indiana University.
+Nesaule attended Shortridge High School, and won a statewide Latin competition in Indiana; the prize was a four-year scholarship to Indiana University Bloomington.
 She earned a bachelor's and a master's degree at Indiana, and completed doctoral studies in English at the University of Wisconsin–Madison.
 Her dissertation was titled "The Feminism of Doris Lessing" (1972).